LEGION OF SUPER-HEROES

 Justice League Unlimited (2006)

-There is one major difference between the depictions of one member: Brainiac 5.
-In these earlier DC animated appearances, Brainy is quite humanoid, but in Legion, he is an android like his 21st century namesake.
+The appearance of Brainiac 5 here is quite different from the character's later cartoon appearances.
+In JLU, Brainy is quite humanoid, but in Legion, he is an android like his 21st century namesake.

 The Legionnaires and Legion headquarters in this episode are very similar to those in the Superman episode above.
 The shot of Legion HQ was copied entirely, and Chameleon Boy, Cosmic Boy and Saturn Girl are drawn essentially the same.

 The JLU episode "The Greatest Story Never Told" (season 1, episode 7), featured the Legion's arch-foe, Mordru, running rampant in 20th century Metropolis.
-His depiction is in line with his original comic appearances, though there was no real explanation given for his appearance here.
+His depiction is in line with his original comic appearances, though there was no real context given for his appearance here, without the Legion.

 There is a chain of connections linking the Legion animated series to the Batman Beyond universe.
 It begins with the character Warhawk, who was introduced in "The Call" (Batman Beyond, 2000).
 Warhawk was later revealed to be the child of Green Lantern (John Stewart) and Hawkgirl (Shayera Hol), characters from the Justice League animated series.
 Warhawk and Batman "Beyond" (Terry McGinniss) appeared twice in the JLU cartoon: "The Once and Future Thing" and "Epilogue" (both 2005).
 Future versions of the Warhawks appeared in the Legion animated comic book, in Legion of Super-Heroes in the 31st Century #17 (Oct.
 2008).